New Zealand Mudsnail - Potamopyrgus antipodarum

 (Click on the following maps and charts to see full sized version)

 (Observations spanning multiple months or years are excluded from time charts)

 New Zealand mud snails appear to prefer flowing water habitats with stable flows.
 Springs, spring creeks, and river sections downstream from dams are all places that they thrive in.
+They can survive in cool lakes with suitable habitat.
 They are most typically found on larger cobble substrates or on pieces of wood.